CSS Modern Layouts: What Actually Clicked for Me

 }

-Both work.
-I tend to use the Grid version because it's fewer properties, but honestly it doesn't matter.
-Pick one, move on.
-The centering problem is solved.
-Has been for a while.
-If someone asks you this in an interview in 2026, the correct answer is either of the above, and also maybe a raised eyebrow about why they're still asking this.
+Either works.
+I tend toward the Grid version โ fewer properties โ but it doesn't matter.
+Pick one.
+The centering problem is done.
+Has been done for a while.
+If someone asks this in a 2026 interview, the correct response is one of the above, plus maybe a raised eyebrow about why they're still asking.

 h1 {